 Do you want to stop the print spooler service?
 Windows runs a print spooler service to keep your printing and faxing jobs running smoothly.
-But due to some reason, if you want to disable or stop on your Windows 11/10 PC, it is possible through the services manager.
+But due to some reason, if you want to disable or stop this service on your Windows 11/10 PC, it is possible through the services manager.
 In this gearupwindows article, we will learn to disable or block the print spooler service on Windows 11/10.

 If you don’t want to allow any users on your PC to print a document or don’t want to save any document or webpage as PDF, you can disable the print spooler service.
 This is the quickest and easiest way on Windows PC to stop printing jobs.